 Filling the time during a layover makes it all too easy to veg out and pig out (think: people-watching, snacking, drinking, Netflix bingeing).
 But why not focus on fitness instead?
 Dedicated yoga rooms, walking trails, lap pools and even full in-terminal fitness centers are making it easier than ever to work out while you wait.
 Make sure your health never needs to take a back seat during your travels and maximize your time at the following airports.

 Fitness Center at Toronto Pearson International

 Burn off those high-calorie travel snacks at GoodLife Fitness, a popular chain of Canadian fitness centers.
 Located in Terminal 1 of Toronto Pearson International Airport, the center is enormous with over 10,000 square feet of space, and offers treadmills, stationary bikes, and free weights, as well as changing rooms, showers, complimentary luggage storage — even fitness clothing and sneaker rentals (for a nominal fee).
-Entry requires a day pass that can be purchased for less than $15 USD.
+Entry requires a day pass.

 02 of 05

 Now open at the connector between Concourses D and E at Baltimore Washington International Airport is ROAM Fitness, a full-service fitness center for cardio and strength training, stretching and rehabilitation.
 State of the art equipment from TechnoGym will populate the space, as well as yoga/pilates mats, a TRX system, stability balls, foam rollers, and resistance bands.
 There are four individual shower rooms that can be reserved, free of charge, for 15 minutes increments at the registration desk.